How we deal with leaked credentials

 Can I remain anonymous?

 We like to know that we are processing details from a reliable source.
-We are not interested in you identity persé, as long as we can establish that you are a reputable source.
+We are not interested in your identity persé, as long as we can establish that you are a reputable source.
 This can e.g. be via a reference from somebody we know and trust.

 You are sharing old data, can’t you deduplicate you data?